nova0821/iotjs-wiki/Build-for-NuttX.md

 ### 6. Latest status

 Current IoT.jsm, as of June 2015, requires more memory than STM32F4-disco provides.
 We need memory optimisation.
-Until some result with this, I'll start with 256K [FRDM-K64F](https://developer.mbed.org/platforms/FRDM-K64F/) board.